Table of Contents

 If you are skiing down the slope and notice your goggles starting to fog up, check your goggle vents and make sure they are open.

-If you wear a ski mask with your goggles, the warm air when you breathe can rise to enter your goggles even when there is some separation barrier between the two.
+If you are wearing goggles with a ski mask, the warm air when you breathe can rise to enter your goggles even when there is some separation barrier between the two.
 It is also important for your ski goggle to have ventilation when the mouth is covered.
-Normally ski masks have an air hole or a mesh fabric to release your breath outside.
+Normally face masks have an air hole or a mesh fabric to release your breath outside.
 Make sure your goggles are not taking in your exhaled warm breath from any place.

 Another good idea is to lift off your goggles from your face when you are on the lifts.
 Lifts can be slow and with not getting enough wind for them to function, the vents may need a break for a couple of seconds.
 Lift your goggle to let some external air come inside to neutralize the difference between the internal and external air – do not prolong this exposure as a couple of seconds are all you need.

 And while we are talking about vents, make sure your gloves do not have snow on them when you adjust your goggles.
 Be extra careful as you may not want to worsen your fogging issue by blocking the goggle vents from snow or moisture present on your gloves.

 2. Don’t Stop Moving

 Keeping your body moving is the best way to keep the air flowing and prevent the fog to accumulate on the lens.
 There are many goggles these days that come with a battery-powered fan to keep the inside dry and moisture-free.
 These vents let the cold air from outside come inside and throw the hot air inside outside.